How to Safely Detox from Alcohol at Home

 – Comfort: You’ll also be surrounded by the things you love.
 If you have a pet, you can spend time in its company.
 Loved ones can come by if you want them to.
 You can stay in a comfortable bed and do your best to relax.
 You’ll have more control over the environment and experience as a whole.

 – Recovery Assistance: There will probably be alcohol-related items in your home that remind you of drinking.
 These can be significant triggers to drink again, but you may need some help parting with them.
 The trained detox staff can help you recognize triggers and minimize their presence in your home, even if it means moving some things around for you.

-These are some of the main reasons that you might want to detox at your home.
+These are some of the main reasons why you might want to safely detox at home from alcohol.
 You’ll have both emotional and medical support while you go through the first few days of sobriety.
 Some people begin to experience withdrawal within 12-25 hours of quitting drinking, but for more severe symptoms, it’s 2-3 days.
 It’s a good idea to have a lot of help along the way as you get sober.